 Immigration Service Desk

-The Information Services is available to help international students and staff in areas relation to studying and working at the University as well as practical information such as medical care, insurance and housing.
+The Information Services deparment is available to help international students and staff in areas relating to studying and working at the University, as well as practical information such as medical care, insurance and housing.

-Sport can play an important part in University life for those who have an interest in continuing to participate in a particular sport or wish to try a new one.
-Founded in 1945, the ACLO is the largest overarching student sport organisation in the Netherlands with 49 sports clubs (ranging from beach volleyball and rowing to rugby and golf).
+Sports can play an important part in University life for those who have an interest in continuing to participate in a particular sport or wish to try a new one.
+Founded in 1945, the ACLO is the largest comprehensive student sports organisation in the Netherlands with 49 sports clubs (ranging from beach volleyball and rowing to rugby and golf).

-Membership to the ACLO is great value for money and gives you the possibility of unlimited access to sports for the entire academic year.
+An ACLO membership is great value for money and gives you the possibility of unlimited access to sports for the entire Academic year.

-As well as the University's sport facilities, there are also 59 student-run sports associations that you are able to join.
+In addition to the University's sports facilities, there are also 59 student-run sports associations that you can join.

 The best way to get around when you live in a city where 60% of all journeys are done by bicycle - is to buy a bicycle yourself.
-You are able to buy a second-hand bicycle from many locations in Groningen - including the bi-monthly public bike sale (available in Dutch).
-The University has several bicycle parking bays at all the buildings - both inside and outside making cycling the most efficient way to get to and from the University.
+You can buy a second-hand bike at various locations in Groningen - including the bi-monthly public bike sale (information available in Dutch).
+All University buildings offer several bicycle parking bays (both indoor and outside), making cycling the most efficient way to get to and from the University.